 Youn Hee Cho

-I joined the lab in May 2015.
-I am fourth year undergraduate student at Ryerson majoring in biological sciences.
+I joined the lab in May 2015 as an undergraduate volunteer and I then completed an undergraduate thesis in Dr. McPhee’s lab before entering the Molecular Science graduate program.
 I’ve had a special interest in science for as long as I can remember, and I have lots of memories of trying out experiments I had seen on TV (frequently ending in a huge mess – much to the dismay of my parents).

 My project in Dr. McPhee’s lab focuses on adherent-invasive Escherichia coli (AIEC) resistance to host defense peptides.
 Specifically, I am investigating many AIEC strains for the differences between basal levels of resistance and resistance induced by specific growth conditions.

 I joined the McPhee lab in the fall of 2017 as a first year Master’s student.
 While completing my undergraduate degree at the University of Toronto, I developed a passion for the field of Microbiology and have been motivated to pursue a research-based degree ever since.
 I am working under the supervision of Dr. McPhee, primarily investigating the resistance response of different strains of adherent-invasive Escherichia coli (AIEC) to a steady concentration of host defense peptides.
 Outside of the lab, I like to watch and play sports, travel, and watch more than my share of Netflix.

 Raymond is an undergraduate alumnus of the McPhee lab.
 His undergraduate work focused on promoter diversity of PmrD, a connector protein that links the PhoPQ and PmrAB two component systems and the relationship between this promoter diversity and host-defense peptide resistance.
 In his MSc, he will study the role of the QueE protein in bacterial filamentation and how that drives resistance to host-defense peptides.